 Open adoption can offer long-term stability and permanency for children when returning home is not an option.
-Through open adoption children become a legal member of the adoptive family but this is only considered in some states and territories.
+Through open adoption, children become a legal member of the adoptive family, but this is only an option in some states and territories.

 Why do children need this type of care?